 Our children love being outside and having fun exploring, some do not always have the access to outdoor spaces and children's lives are increasingly filled with indoor games and electronic devices.
 We give them the opportunity to engage with wildlife, enjoy investigating and play creatively in our outdoor spaces.
 This enables us to allow every child to be imaginative as well as physically active and healthy.
-As well as cross curricular activities that use our outdoor spaces, children from Reception through to year 6 have dedicated outdoor learning lessons with Mrs Sarah Thomas our outdoor learning specialist teacher.
+As well as cross curricular activities that use our outdoor spaces, children from Reception through to year 6 have a dedicated outdoor learning curriculum written by ourselves that focuses on four key areas:

 There is strong evidence that when learning outdoors children: